tlk/beoplay-macos-remote-gui/README.md

 defaults write $bundleid tuneIn.stations -dict-add s69056 "DR P7"
 defaults write $bundleid tuneIn.order -array s24861 s37309 s69060 s45455 s69056
 ```

+## Known issues
+Deezer and QPlay appear in the list of sources as "Music".
+Selecting Deezer as a source will begin playback only when a playlist has already been added from the B&O app.
+Switching from Deezer to tuneIn and back to Deezer will not restart playback as the previous Deezer playlist has been cleared from the play queue.
+This is surprising as switching from Spotify to tuneIn and back works fine.

 # Read more
 * See the [beoplay-cli](https://github.com/tlk/beoplay-macos-remote-cli) for a command line interface